-Construction accidents on the job unfortunately occur when machinery, equipment or the workplace itself is unsafe.
-Workers and their families may sue on several tort theories of liability, including negligence and strict liability against general and sub-contractors and product manufacturers.
+Construction accidents on the job occur when machinery, equipment or the workplace itself is made or left unsafe.
+Construction workers, laborers, and their families can sue on several tort theories of liability, including negligence and strict liability, against general and sub-contractors and product manufacturers.

 We have successfully represented many workers who have been injured while on the job.
 On behalf of our clients, we have won fair and just compensation against contractors, sub-contractors, and other parties including the victim’s employer.

 Construction accident litigation is complex due to the nature of construction work.
 Project sites are busy workplaces, with the many sub-contractors, equipment suppliers, laborers, and others coming and going about the site.
 Moreover, the physical nature of the worksite often changes too, with the progression of the build.
 This change to the physical state of the construction site sees the appearance and disappearance of safety hazards, which can often cause severe injury or death.

 Like any accident that causes significant injury, harm, or death, the preservation of evidence is critical to the success of case.
 Our Chicago construction accident lawyers maintain an on-call investigation team, so valuable (and often easily destroyed or removed) evidence regarding the negligent conduct that caused an injury does not go missing.

 Workers’ compensation benefits can provide partial short-term wage replacement, medical care, and long-term disability benefits.
 However, the damages suffered in construction accidents tend to be far more extensive than can be covered by workers’ compensation.